scottusv3/EdCamp/README.md

 EdCamp
 ======

-This is the repository for the github learning session at EdCamp
+This is the repository for the github learning session at EdCamp.